-You can probably recall that many famous showbiz people report that they were dreaming about being a star since a early age.
+You can probably recall that many famous showbiz people reporting that they were dreaming about being a star from an early age.
 Typically, it was since preschool times.
 Yet, this not only holds for the stars of the entertainment business.
 So, what is your preferred role to play?

 Or rather, if they would prefer to just develop their craft and work without direct contact with other people.
-Therefore, knowing your preferred role towards other people is crucial to build a fulfilling career path.
+Therefore, knowing your preferred role toward other people is crucial to building a fulfilling career path.

 How To Learn Your Preferred Role?

 This concept sounds all so simple.
 Just ask yourself the question, “What type of role do I want to play the most?”
 And voila!
 You will have a shiny career.
 But in fact, it is not simple at all.
 What type of role do I want to play?

 And then, you change your role, depending on the situation, so it becomes more of a by-side effect of the situation than the assumption.
 Some exemplary scenarios:

-However, there were no open research positions in this field that I could possibly get at that point.
+However, there were no open research positions in this field that I could get at that point.
 There was an option to teach though.
 So, in the end, I got employed as an academic teacher.”
 So this is little influence on a career path.

 “If I could choose any job in the world, I would be a YouTuber and share my life hacks with the rest of the world.
 But, I know that these days everyone wants to be an influencer.
 So, I dropped this childish wish and I chose a regular, decent job behind the counter in the bank instead.
-I am ok with that.”
-This is bigger influence on a career path but this choice is questionable.
+I am OK with that.”

 Choosing The Job After Your Preferred Role Is Something We Often Overlook.